gageml/gage/tests/topic-run-group.md

 # Run groups

+UPDATE May 2024 - TODO: Review this test and delete if needed.
+I think this is outdated but this might contain something worth keeping.

 A run group is a run directory type used to group related runs.

 Run groups use the same ID types as runs.